The University of Tokyo (National)Graduate School of Public Policy (GraSPP)

 The University of Tokyo Library System is composed of about 40 libraries, including the General Library, the Komaba and the Kashiwa Libraries, and departmental libraries.
 The General Library is the system‘s main coordinating body.
 Each faculty / institution library has a large number of materials in their specialized fields.

-International Student Advising Room at the International Center provides advice to international students (including families) regarding their concerns and problems as well as their careers.
+International Student Support Room (ISSR) provides advice to international students (including families) regarding their concerns and problems as well as their careers.
 In addition, it provides the FACE Program, a program that brings together international students with Japanese volunteers for "face-to-face" interaction.
 For more information, please refer the site below.

 Gotenshita Memorial Arena: